acacode/flamebird/README.md

 # Flamebird.js
-Flamebird is a task manager for Procfile-based or npm-based applications
+Flamebird is a nodejs task manager for Procfile-based or npm-based applications

 ## Installation